Gift Deed

 A person with a sound mind can be a donor and who is competent to enter into any agreement.
 Minors cannot be a donor.

-Yes, property gifted through a gift deed can be challenged in court under certain circumstances, such as disputes over the validity of the deed, allegations of fraud, or lack of proper documentation.
+Yes, property gifted through a Gift Deed can be challenged in court under certain circumstances, such as disputes over the validity of the deed, allegations of fraud, or lack of proper documentation.

-There are generally no restrictions on the amount or value of property that can be gifted through a gift deed.
+There are generally no restrictions on the amount or value of property that can be gifted through a Gift Deed.
 However, individuals should be mindful of any applicable tax implications and legal requirements based on the value of the property being gifted.

 Yes, an NRI can gift property to any person or entity in India, subject to certain restrictions and regulations under Indian law.